Annandale-on-Hudson, New York: History

 The Munsee and Muhheaconneok people were the original inhabitants of this area and, due to forced migration, now reside in Northeast Wisconsin and are known as the Stockbridge-Munsee Community.

 The town takes its name from an estate donated by John Bard and his wife to Columbia University so that a college could be formed there.
 Today, Bard College stands on the land that John Bard donated.
 Bard College houses the only post office for Annandale-on-Hudson's ZIP code, 12504.
 The land comprising Annandale-on-Hudson, sometimes abbreviated to "Annandale", is mostly owned by Bard College.
-Here also a few private residences, small businesses, and undeveloped land controlled by the New York State Department of Environmental Conservation.
+There are also a few private residences, small businesses, and undeveloped land controlled by the New York State Department of Environmental Conservation.

 Annandale-on-Hudson, despite its size, has a significant history.
 Blithewood, a mansion designed by Francis L. V. Hoppin, an alumnus of the architectural firm of McKim, Mead and White for Andrew C. Zabriskie in 1899, replaced an earlier mansion by the same name remodeled for Robert Donaldson Jr. by architect Alexander Jackson Davis.
 The current Blithewood was donated to Bard College in 1951 by the Zabriskie family and, today, houses the Levy Economics Institute at Bard College.
 The Estate was originally part of a 1660 land transfer from Native owners to Peter Schuyler.
 The Manor Estate is another historical mansion located on campus.

 Bard College's resident archaeologist Christopher Lindner has extensively researched the history of this area.